Non-Invertible Peccei-Quinn Symmetry, Natural 2HDM Alignment, and the Visible Axion: SU(9) Theory and Instanton NDA

 A complete model will require also scalar fields to spontaneously break $SU(3)_H$ and generate the non-trivial flavor and CP structure of the SM yukawas, but these issues are separate from our main points here.
 A proof of principle was given in \cite{Cordova:2024ypu}, and studying more realistic such structures remains an interesting and necessary direction for connecting color-flavor unification to the real world.
 We note that eventually there does need to be some further $\mathbb{Z}_2$ symmetry-breaking because the flavor structures in the up and down sectors do not coincide, but presumably this need not be a larger effect than $y_t\gg y_b$, which we have already said we can ignore.

 The only feature of this UV embedding of the $SU(3)^2/\mathbb{Z}_3$ which we need to make use of is the non-invertible symmetry breaking by $SU(9)$ instantons, whose main effect is to generate $m_{12}^2$ and softly break the PQ symmetry in the scalar potential.
 The 't Hooft vertices \cite{tHooft:1976snw} are simple enough to understand in this case, but we can make use of the general technology of Csaki, Tito D'Agnolo, Kuflik, Ruhdorfer \cite{Csaki:2023ziz} to systematically estimate the size of the mass parameter generated by $SU(9)$ color-flavor instantons.
+Alternatively see also \cite{Sesma:2024tcd} for a functional approach.